 I’ve learned a few things during the past 22 years practicing veterinary medicine.
 I’ve learned to always be polite, no matter how curt a pet owner may act.
 A good vet listens, looks, and feels more than they talk.
 And the best vets know when to trust their gut no matter what the high-tech test results say.
 I’ve also learned there are five important questions I need to answer during almost every visit.

-When is the last time you administered heartworm preventive?
+Question 2: When was the last time you administered heartworm preventive?

 These are five questions I think every veterinarian should ask pet owners.
 There are many more important questions based on the pet’s unique circumstances.
 If your vet doesn’t ask you these questions, I recommend you ask them to your veterinarian.
 A close, open, and informative bond with your veterinary healthcare team is the best way to ensure your pet receives the finest care possible.